trinity-team/tf-azure-lab-provisioner/README.md

 * an ubuntu jumpbox with SSH and RDP whitelisted inbound from `jumpbox_cidr_blocks`
 * a windows jumpbox with SSH and RDP whitelisted inbound from `jumpbox_cidr_blocks`

-Resource names are prepended with `customer_name`,vms are of type `vm_type`.
+Resource names are prepended with `customer_name`, vms are of type `vm_type`.
 Only the jumpboxes are internet facing.
 Resource tags can be specified with `tags`.